II. Continuity of Services

 In an effort to engage and support all students, we will continue to emphasize social emotional learning (SEL) within our curriculum and our school structures.
 We have secured resources focused on social emotional learning such as Second Step materials and independent reading titles that will support our SEL strategies for direct instruction and flesh out our classroom libraries.
 We will maintain the integration of both SEL and Social Justice instruction within Morning Meeting at the elementary level, Advisory in the middle school, and Community at the high school as well as our ongoing work to refine and deepen our curricular connections to these key levers.

-We will expand our Saturday GOAL Academy piloted in grade 6 this spring to include all middle school grades.
-This three hour program - similar in design to our middle school summer program - will be focused on literacy, numeracy and school engagement.
+We will expand our Saturday GOAL Academy to include all middle school grades.
+This three hour program will be focused on literacy, numeracy and school engagement.
 The program’s focus targets attitudes and dispositions equally with skills.
 The backdrop of literacy and numeracy content provide a context and framework for the instruction of communication and collaboration skills, note-taking, and conversations to influence student perceptions regarding themselves and their school experience.

-We have expanded our staffing within the Office of Equity Advancement with two additional positions to support our community outreach programming and our vision for equity and anti-racism (see Family and Community Connections below).
+We have expanded our staffing within the Office of Equity Advancement to support our community outreach programming and our vision for equity and anti-racism.
 We also seek to expand our work under schools-to-careers to increase opportunities for students to engage in job-shadowing and internships as an engagement strategy.
 This work will be integrated with our ongoing work related to the Mastery Experience graduation requirement and our Vision of the Graduate.

-Finally, we have teams of teachers and instructional leaders at all levels engaged in professional learning and curriculum materials development this summer to support our ongoing commitment to SEL, equity, and social justice.
-Outcomes of this work will contribute directly to classroom instruction and staff professional learning activities in the 2021-22 school year.
+Finally, we have teams of teachers and instructional leaders at all levels engaged in professional learning and curriculum materials development to support our ongoing commitment to SEL, equity, and social justice.
+Outcomes of this work will contribute directly to classroom instruction and staff professional learning activities.

 Pupil Services: Supporting Students with Individualized Education Plans